callstackincubator/react-native-sandbox/README.md

 - **Data Leakage:** One sandbox could use a shared TurboModule to store data, which could then be read by another sandbox or the host.
 This breaks the isolation model.
 - **Unintended Side-Effects:** A sandbox could call a method on a shared module that changes its state, affecting the behavior of the host or other sandboxes in unpredictable ways.

-To address this, `react-native-multinstance` allows you to provide a **whitelist of allowed TurboModules** for each sandbox instance via the `allowedTurmoboModules` prop.
+To address this, `react-native-multinstance` allows you to provide a **whitelist of allowed TurboModules** for each sandbox instance via the `allowedTurboModules` prop.
 Only the modules specified in this list will be accessible from within the sandbox, significantly reducing the attack surface.
 It is critical to only whitelist modules that are stateless or are explicitly designed to be shared safely.

 **Default Whitelist:** By default, only `NativeMicrotasksCxx` is whitelisted.
 Modules like `NativePerformanceCxx`, `PlatformConstants`, `DevSettings`, `LogBox`, and other third-party modules are *not* whitelisted.